 What is a termite inspection?

-A termite inspection looks for signs of termites — tiny wood-eating insects that can form colonies of up to 1 million termites.
-If they take up residence in your home, it’s at serious risk of profound damage.
+A termite inspection is a professional examination of your home for signs of termites — tiny wood-eating insects that can form colonies of up to 1 million individuals and cause serious structural damage over time.
+Each year, more than 600,000 U.S. homes sustain termite damage.[1]

 Termite inspections are often required when homes change hands, and are often done after a basic home inspection finds possible warning signs of an infestation.
 “As an inspector, if I see signs of concern regarding termites, I recommend consulting a specialist,” says Ralph Hassard of New York-based Criterion Home Inspection.